Aitslab/ShortProject2020/README.md

 * python v3.7.4
 * wget
+* matplotlib v3.1.1
+* pandas
+* beautifulsoup4
+* owlready2
+* goatools

 All the scripts were run using python.

 ## Packages and libraries
 * packages.py<br>
-This script involves the packages used in this short project.
+This script imports the packages used in this short project.
-* Matplotlib library(v3.1.1)

 ## Main Scripts
 * datadownload.py<br>